JohnLauber/bourbon-genesis/README.md

 Requires: [bourbon.io](http://bourbon.io/)

 ### Changelog
+#### Version 1.2
+* Updated plugin activation code with the latest version of TGM Plugin Activation.

 #### Version 1.1
 * Updated package.json and gruntfile to use new autoprefixer (PostCSS) with flexbox fixer.
 * Removed some of the includes from bourbon as they're deprecated.